 - A second failure in that course or in another course will result in dismissal from the program.

 - Withdrawal from a nursing course after two-thirds of the course is over will be counted as one enrollment.

-- A full list of current tuition and fee costs is available here.
+- A full list of current tuition and fee costs in available here.###

 - Students who take at least six graduate credit hours per semester will be eligible for financial aid.

 - The Office of Financial Aid will be able to offer certification for personal loans, as well as provide university scholarships to qualifying students, and will also help students identify other non-federal sources of aid.